SAP-samples/btp-cf-multitenant-extension/subscribe/run-application/README.md

 ![Changed Logo](./changedlogo.png)

 6. Go to the S/4HANA system and create a new Business Partner.
+7. To Create a new Business Partner you can follow these [steps](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/mission/mission/run-demo/README.md#add-new-business-partner-in-backend)
-7. In the SearchTerm1 fill `EFVERIFIED`Click on Create.
+8. In the SearchTerm1 fill `EFVERIFIED`Click on Create.
 9. Go to the application.
 10. Select the Refresh icon at the top right of the screen.
 11. Under the New Franchise Tab, the new Business Partner will be visible